In this video, Dr. Lee Kiser of Columbus Regional Health explains the Delta variant of COVID-19.

 - Congestion or runny nose

 If you are experiencing any of these symptoms, especially multiple symptoms or have a confirmed incidence of exposure, contact your primary care provider.
 For more information and guidance, visit the Centers for Disease Control (CDC).

 What to do if you think you have been exposed to the virus: If you have been in close contact (within 6 feet of someone for a cumulative total of 15 minutes or more over a 24-hour period) with someone who has COVID-19 and you are not fully vaccinated, you should quarantine.
 People who are fully vaccinated do NOT need to quarantine after contact with someone who had COVID-19, unless you have or develop symptoms.

 Fully vaccinated people should get tested within 3-5 days after their exposure, even they don’t have symptoms and wear a mask for 14 days following exposure or until their test result is negative.

 Updates for Patient Visitors

-In addition, the following guidelines apply to all visitors:
+In addition, the following guidelines remain for all visitors:

-- The person must be age 14 or older, and pass temperature and symptom screening.
+- The person must be age 14 or older, and pass screening.
 (Special exceptions for visitors under age 14 are at the determination of the patient and care team.)